Abhishek-NowPurchase/nowDesign/now-design/packages/template/src/leftPanel/README.md

-# SidebarFilter Template Component
+# LeftPanel Template Component

 A reusable sidebar navigation template component that provides a consistent layout for filtering and navigation using the AccordionSelectableListContainer from the molecules package.

 ## Overview

-The `SidebarFilter` component is a template-level component that combines:
+The `LeftPanel` component is a template-level component that combines:
 - **Logo Section**: Centered METAL Cloud logo
 - **Accordion Navigation**: Using AccordionSelectableListContainer for complex navigation
 - **Responsive Design**: Adapts to different screen sizes